sangeeta97/peak_roi/README.md

 * noise estimation and denoising using sg filter
 * and peak picking were performed using Scipy find peak using prominence and wlen as criteria.
 * Area were calculated using trapz (intergral function).
+* The identified peaks are listed in peak_highProminence.csv